get rid of fungus gnats in houseplants Using Hydrogen Peroxide

 Fortunately, hydrogen peroxide can be used to control these damaging insects organically.
 It’s a simple and cheap method of preventing fungus gnats from spoiling your plants.
 Fungus gnat life cycles are typically terminated with just one treatment of hydrogen peroxide.
 It’s a safe and efficient control technique that won’t damage seedlings, gardens and indoor plants.

 HYDROGEN PEROXIDE, WHICH IS A PERMITTED SUBSTANCE IN ORGANIC FARMING AND GARDENING, IS AN EXCELLENT NON-TOXIC COST-EFFECTIVE ALTERNATIVE TO TRADITIONAL PESTICIDES AND HERBICIDES.

 Fungus Gnats Hydrogen Peroxide Treatments

 Allow the upper portion of the growing medium to dry out for a day or two before applying hydrogen peroxide.

-Mixture of one part of 3% hydrogen peroxide and four parts water.
+Mixture of one part of 3% hydrogen peroxide and two parts water.